 - Rent Reasonableness Acceptability

-The voucher payment standard and renter income affordability are calculated prior to the HQS inspection, and rent reasonableness is calculated after the HQS inspection.
+The voucher payment standard, renter income affordability and rent reasonableness are calculated prior to the HQS inspection.
 CMHA will first verify that the requested rent and all applicable utilities fall within the agency’s guidelines.

 Voucher Payment Standard